-Also called a veterinary physician or a veterinary surgeon, veterinarians not only care for our pet’s health.
-They also contribute to society by working to improve public health.
-To do this, they research diseases and medical conditions of a wide variety of animals.
-And of course, they diagnose and treat pets and livestock among others.
+If you think of pet care professionals, top of the types of pet care services list would be the ‘vet’.
+Also called a veterinary physician or a veterinary surgeon, veterinarians not only care for our pets but also contribute to society by working to improve public health.
+To do this, they research diseases and medical conditions of a wide variety of animals and diagnose and treat pets and livestock.

-One might think that a veterinarian is better off than a doctor who treats humans, but really, their tasks might actually be a bit more complicated.
+A veterinarian is a doctor who treats animals, but their tasks might actually be a bit more complicated.
 An animal doesn’t get to a vet’s clinic all by itself.
 There has to be a human that helps the animal seek medical attention.
 This means that the veterinarian will have to deal with at least two individuals ALL THE TIME.
-He/she will have to treat the pet and explain everything to its owner/s.

 - A bachelor’s degree.
 They have to graduate with a Doctor of Veterinary Medicine degree from an accredited college of veterinary medicine.

 - Compassion and empathy.
-Especially when dealing with pets that are sick or dying, compassion makes a lot of difference in terms of relating to the animals and their owners.
-Kindness and respect are both very important when dealing with the animals, and it is equally very important to be sensitive when they deal with the owners.
+Kindness and respect are both very important when dealing with animals, and it is equally very important to be sensitive when they deal with the owners.
+When dealing with pets that are sick or dying, compassion makes a lot of difference in terms of relating to the animals and their owners.

 - Manual dexterity.
 Because a veterinarian will find himself having to do surgical procedures on his patients, he has to be able to use his hands very skillfully.